Genivia/ugrep/README.md

 jar, pax, tar, and zip archives, archived files that match the filename selection criteria are searched only.

-Option `-z` uses thread task parallelism to speed up searching by running the decompressor while searching the decompressed stream concurrently.
+Option `-z` uses thread task parallelism to speed up searching larger files by running the decompressor concurrently with a search of the decompressed stream.

 To recursively search C++ files including compressed files for the word `my_function`, while skipping C and C++ comments: